Banging Toolbox

 For smoothening surfaces, go for a wheel with a finer grit size.
 Most grinding wheels have grit sizes ranging from 24 to 100.

-Grits also come in different colors, which indicate the type of material used.
+Grits come in different colors, which indicate the type of material used.
 Like grit sizes, different colors are better suited for different purposes.

 Most wheels for grinding are made of aluminum oxide and are typically gray or brown.